MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

 Rules are processed in order.
 After all rules have been run on all the records in a table, match groups that share a common row are combined into a single match group.

+Customer Insights - Data automaticaly performs the following actions:

+- Deduplicate records with the same primary key value, selecting the first row in the data set as the winner.
+- Deduplicate records using the **Matching Rules** page that are defined for the table when matching rows between tables.

 ## Define deduplication rules

 A good rule identifies a unique customer.
 Consider your data.
 It might be enough to identify customers based on a field such as email.
 However, if you want to differentiate customers that share an email, you might choose to have a rule with two conditions, matching on Email + FirstName.
 For more information, see [Deduplication best practices](data-unification-best-practices.md#deduplication).